 Having “listened” to David’s hip, I now have to work out whether his problem is one of alignment, biomechanics or control – and which system (bearing in mind that Diane’s model is called the Integrated Systems Model) is most impaired… a topic for next week!

 Want to understand more about the underlying cause of your pain?
-Call us on 0207 175 0150 and let us have a look at your drivers and vectors, so that we can create a personalised treatment and rehabilitation programme, to help you get better for the long term.
+Call my team on 0207 175 0150 and let me have a look at your drivers and vectors, so that I can create a personalised treatment and rehabilitation programme, to help you get better for the long term.